bouwe77/bouwe77.github.io/content/pages/remix.md

 Each route can have links (e.g. CSS), which is another example of eliminating a problem instead of solving it like, obfuscating CSS classes, making them unique, with hashes by using CSS Modules, CSS-in-JS, Styled Components, ...

+If a route only returns a LoaderFunction, or ActionFunction, it becomes an API endpoint.
+Without nested routing of course, now it's an independent route.
 # Layouts

 When a route has the same name as a folder, it becomes a "layout route" for the child routes inside the folder.
 Render an <Outlet /> and the child routes will appear there.
 This is how you can have multiple levels of persistent layout nesting associated with URLs.